scheckley/B612-nerd-font/README.md

 Nerd font patched (complete) version of the PolarSys B612 font from here: https://b612-font.com/

+Note: This repository is using the forked B612 font from here: https://github.com/ekaitz-zarraga/b612 and is based on the "tweaked" variant with the slashed zero.

 Based on version 4.20.69.
-Note: These fonts use the "tweaked" variant to get the slashed zero.